cgeglio/flash-cards/README.md

 - Repeat!
 - Your time and score will be shown after you have gone through all the cards.
 - If your score is less than 90%, the game will restart.
+- If your score is 90% or higher, you will have the opportunity to retry any specfic questions you got wrong.